mr123zhangzhangzhang/ABC/README.md

 # HRA-yolo
 # Download
-The code and dataset have been released.
-[Data&Model]( https://pan.baidu.com/s/1cJyvD7t9hc5ZxwwR7DAO7A?pwd=6ies)
+The model code has been released (in the above code file) and the dataset has been released.[Dataset](https://pan.baidu.com/s/1VSxQOqDQ_VQtzpHywXc8PA?pwd=mfmc)
-- The experiments utilize the unmanned vessel perspective inland water floating debris data  set released by Orcauboat.

 ### Dataset Directory Structure
 ~~~
 dataset/